Religion in Eritrea: History

 The history of Islam in Eritrea can be traced back to the beginnings of the religion in the 7th century.
 In 615, some followers of Muhammad were said to have arrived at Massawa to seek refuge.
 Soon, Muslims settled in the coasts of Eritrea and built mosques and other structures.
 However, it was until the early 8th century when the influence of Islam began to be strongly felt.
 The late 7th and early 8th centuries witnessed the rise of Islamic kingdoms in the Eritrean coast.
-By the 9th century, Islam had spread to the eastern coasts of Eritrea and some indigenous groups in the region began adopting the religion.

-In the late 11th century, a Muslim sultanate was founded in Dahlak, which was a prosperous kingdom that had trading contacts with Ethiopia, Yemen, India, and Egypt.
+By the 9th century, Islam had spread to the eastern coasts of Eritrea and some indigenous groups in the region began adopting the religion.In the late 11th century, a Muslim sultanate was founded in Dahlak, which was a prosperous kingdom that had trading contacts with Ethiopia, Yemen, India, and Egypt.
 By the 13th century, numerous nomadic groups in Eritrea began adopting Islam and helped further propagate the faith.
 By the 15th century, Islam was well established and integrated among many Eritreans.

 Islam later spread in Eritrea under the Ottoman Empire when ethnic groups like the Tigre people in mainland Eritrea began converting to Islam.
+Many of the inland Tigres converted to Islam in the 19th century as well as some of the Bilen.
 In the late 19th century, during the reign of Emperor Yohannes IV, who was a devoutly Christian Tigrayan, Muslim Tigrayans were forcibly expelled from their homes and found refuge in the nearby northern areas in what is now Eritrea, out of reach of royal Ethiopian authority.

-Location and ethnicity

-The majority of Muslims in Eritrea inhabit the eastern, coastal lowlands as well as the western lowlands near the border with Sudan.
-Most belong to various Afro-Asiatic communities, especially the Tigre, Saho, Afar, Rashaida, Beja and Bilen ethnic groups.
-About 5% of the Tigrinya are also Muslims; they are known as the Jeberti, though they claim a different ethnic background from the Biher-Tigrinya; the Rashaida are an Arab tribe who migrated from Yemen.

-Additionally, the majority of the Nilo-Saharan-speaking Nara ethnic minorities also adhere to Islam, as do some of the Kunama Nilotes.